From COP21 towards the United Nations Decade of Ocean Science for Sustainable Development (2021-2030)

 The High Level Scientific Conference “From COP21 towards the United Nations Decade of Ocean Science for Sustainable Development (2021-2030)” is now available in full online!

 Since COP21, new elements of knowledge came to light, thus enhancing our understanding of the interactions between ocean, climate and biodiversity.
 The well-being of marine ecosystems is recognized as central to combat climate change, highlighting the need to support and develop ocean science.

-In view of the launching of the United Nations Decade of Ocean Science for Sustainable Development (2021–2030), the Ocean and Climate Platform and IOC-UNESCO are organizing a High Level Scientific Conference on 10 and 11 September 2018, at UNESCO Headquarters in Paris.
+In view of the launching of the United Nations Decade of Ocean Science for Sustainable Development (2021–2030), the Intergovernmental Oceanographic Commission of UNESCO and Ocean and Climate Platform are organizing a High Level Scientific Conference on 10 and 11 September 2018, at UNESCO Headquarters in Paris.

 The conference aims at synthesizing recent scientific progress on ocean and climate interplays; evaluating the latest ocean-climate trends within the context of increased ocean action; and reflecting on ways to move “from science to action”.

 Organized around four sessions, the event will bring together scientists from multiple disciplines, civil society, businesses, decision-makers and UN entities, to share their expertise on ocean and climate related issues.

 Welcome address: Audrey Azoulay (or her representative), Director-General, UNESCO

 Byong Hyun Lee, Chair of the Executive Board, UNESCO

 Ana Paula Vitorino, Minister of the Sea of Portugal

 Frédérique Vidal, Minister of Higher Education, Research and Innovation of France